Germany in the Eurovision Song Contest 2002 explained

 Countdown Grand Prix Eurovision 2002

-Countdown Grand Prix Eurovision 2002 was the competition that selected Germany's entry for the Eurovision Song Contest 2002.
-The competition took place on 22 February 2002 at the Ostseehalle in Kiel, hosted by Axel Bulthaupt and broadcast on Das Erste.[2]
+Countdown Grand Prix Eurovision 2002 was the competition organised by NDR to select its entry for the Eurovision Song Contest 2002.
+It took place on 22 February 2002 at the Ostseehalle in Kiel, hosted by Axel Bulthaupt and broadcast on Das Erste.[2]
 Fifteen acts competed during the show with the winner being selected through a public televote.
 The national final was watched by 9.75 million viewers in Germany with a market share of 38.2%.[3]

 Competing entries

 14 acts were selected by a panel consisting of representatives of NDR from proposals received by the broadcaster from record companies and announced on 8 January 2002.[4]
-Among the competing artists were Joy Fleming who represented Germany at the Eurovision Song Contest 1975, Ireen Sheer who represented Luxembourg at the Eurovision Song Contest 1974 and 1985 as well as Germany at the Eurovision Song Contest 1978, and Nino de Angelo who represented Germany at the Eurovision Song Contest 1989.
-Corinna May was due to represent Germany at the Eurovision Song Contest 1999 before being disqualified when it was discovered that her song had already been released by another singer.[5]
+Among the competing artists were Joy Fleming (who represented), Ireen Sheer (who represented,, and), and Nino de Angelo (who represented).
+Corinna May was due to represent before being disqualified when it was discovered that her song had already been released by another singer.[5]
 An additional act, Isabel Soares, was announced on 4 February 2002 after being selected through a casting round organised by German newspaper Bild among 5,000 applicants.[6]
 [7]

 ArtistSongSongwriter(s)